 There are several cafes and restaurants on both sides of the “Cascade” frequented by locals and tourists.
 Classical and jazz concerts often take place at the Cascade during spring, summer, and early autumn, with spectators sitting on the steps.
 Cascade Yerevan is the beating heart of the city.
 It is where the youth gather for drinks, it is where all open-air concerts are held, it is where you can capture the best panorama of Yerevan.
 Cascade’s benefits are probably countless.

-Due to art collector Gerard Cafesjians’s investments and connections, near the Cascad was founded Cafesjian Center for the Arts and Cascade has become a valuable open-air and free-access modern art museum.
+Due to art collector Gerard Cafesjians’s investments and connections, Cafesjian Center for the Artswas founded near the Cascade and Cascade has become a valuable open-air and free-access modern art museum.
 Artists like Fernando Botero (Colombian sculptor), Lynn Chadwick (British sculptor, one of the giants of 20th century art), Barry Flanagan (Welsh sculptor), Stanislav Libensky and Jaroslava Brychtova (Czech couple), Paul Cox (English sculptor), Jaume Plensa (Spanish Catalan artist and sculptor) are featured at Cascade, and all passers-by have a chance to enjoy their masterpieces for free, just during your morning or evening walk.
 Cascade has been everyone’s all-time favorite not only because of these high-end valuable artworks, but because of the fantastic view on Yerevan that one can enjoy from the top of Cascade, with Mount Ararat standing behind Yerevan’s iconic pink buildings.